HaDeSMonsta/get_flight_data/README.md

     - `api_token`: Your AVWX API Key.
 3. Ensure that the `userdata.json` is in the same directory as the executable file.

+**Note:** If the program is run via the command line, the `userdata.json` file should be in the same directory from where the command is run, not necessarily where the executable file is.

 ## Running the Project

 With the configuration file ready: